HumanMachineInterface/Gest-Infer/README.md

 pip install -r requirements.txt
 ```

+## Usage

+- After installing all prerequisites, the user can acquire raw data using the custom software provided.
+However, for ease of use, pre-trained models and raw EMG and EEG datasets are also provided.

+- The dataset should be placed in a folder named `data`, and the scripts from `src` as well as the required notebooks from `Notebooks` should be placed in a folder named `code`.
+The `data` and `code` should be in the same directory.

 <h3> The paper has been submitted for possible publication with IEEE Transcations on Instrumentation and Measurement (TIM). . <h3>